How a fight over proxy voting for new parents upended the US House

 Then she turned to Democrats, drafting a new proposal this year with Reps.
 Brittany Pettersen of Colorado and Sara Jacobs of California that would extend proxy voting to not just moms but all new parents for 12 weeks, double the time Luna had initially proposed.

-Pettersen, who was previously the first member of the Colorado legislature to give birth, said she “came to Congress wanting to work on this.”
+Pettersen, who was previously the first member of the Colorado legislature to give birth and take leave, said she “came to Congress wanting to work on this.”

 In a matter of months, Republican Rep. Mike Lawler of New York, a father to two young girls, became the 218th member to sign the discharge petition, the tally needed to force a vote.